Mission 23 · Stage 3

 bool running = false;

-Start / stop on press
+Start and stop on a press

 if (running) {